‘Dancing With The Stars’ Season 24 Mirrorball Winner May Surprise Fans

 — Rashad Jennings (@RashadJennings) April 28, 2017

-Just eight couples remain going into Week 7, but two celebrities will be eliminated at the end of the Movie Night episode that airs on May 1.
+Just seven couples remain going into Week 7, but two celebrities will be eliminated at the end of the Movie Night episode that airs on May 1.
 Unless there’s another shocking upset, there’s a good chance that Simone, Rashad, and Normani will all move on to Week 8.

 As far as the other celebrity dancers go, votes from fans are going to be more important than ever as we get closer to the Dancing with the Stars Season 24 finale.